 - What specific achievements do you want as a writer?

 - How do you plan to achieve that?

 You will know if it’s possible to achieve that by listening to interviews with your favorite authors.
 Listen to hundred interviews with different authors.
-During your listening-to-interview assignment, you will find answers to how much do writers get paid?
+During your listening-to-interview assignment, you will find answers to how much writers get paid.

 Then recreate your strategy.

 #17.
 Become a student of humanity, literature, and the world around you

 In other words, be interested.

 I have a small land at the back of my house.
 In the evening, when the sun goes down, I sit on a bench, a music player at my feet.
 Sometimes, mice would come out of the small grasses to pick a few things on the pavements.
 Sometimes, I hear the pecking of bats chewing the pawpaw fruits at the corner.

 What can you say about the paragraph above?
 It could be something I will use in my next book or use a line in a movie script.
 I am interested in my surroundings.
 As Teju Cole said, I look at my surrounding like an alien, literature like a curious toddler, and humans like a cop waiting to unravel a mystery.